wp-plugins/admin-stylur/README.txt

 = Where are the custom styles at dawg? =
 Go to the “plugins” menu via your dashboard and select the admin-stylur's “edit” link.

-= So your just giving me a plain old CSS file? =
-Sort of.
-It's a list of hooks for your convenience with some general login view cleanup cause I never like it.
+= So you're just giving me a plain old CSS file? = Sort of.
+It's a list of hooks and such for your convenience w/some general login view cleanup cause I never like the way it looks.

-= How fast do swallows go? =
+= What is the airspeed velocity of a swallow? =
 Pretty fast.

 == Changelog ==